 Most people use social media whether it’s for communication or as a way to keep up to date with news and information.
 Many companies therefore view it as a means for friends and family and not for businesses.
-It can then be easy to understand why major industries including oil and gas have often dismissed social media.
+It can be easy to see why major industries including oil and gas have often dismissed social media.

 Do you think the Oil & Gas Industry uses social media effectively?— Oil & Gas IQ News (@OilandGasIQ) June 23, 2016

-When so much of the world is looking to social media to find out the latest developments in the world it is vital that the companies who are involved in shaping that world are represented and accounted for.
+When so much of the world is looking to social media to find out the latest developments in the world it’s vital that the companies who are involved in shaping that world are represented and accounted for.
 If not it will be someone else who will be voicing their opinions on your behalf.
 A voice you don’t have any control over.
 If you are not part of that conversation you won’t be able to defend your position or have your say.

 There are demographics that are large in numbers who are active in social media (i.e. young voters, women, etc.) that the oil and gas industry must reach out to in order to improve its image.